MADCAZ/ngx-bootstrap-th/demo/src/app/components/+tooltip/docs/usage.md

 // RECOMMENDED
-import { TooltipModule } from 'ngx-bootstrap/tooltip';
+import { TooltipModule } from 'ngx-bootstrap-th/tooltip';
 // or
-import { TooltipModule } from 'ngx-bootstrap';
+import { TooltipModule } from 'ngx-bootstrap-th';

 @NgModule({
   imports: [TooltipModule.forRoot(),...]